 A computer terminal is an electronic or electromechanical hardware device that can be used for entering data into, and transcribing data from, a computer or a computing system.
 Most early computers only had a front panel to input or display bits and had to be connected to a terminal to print or input text through a keyboard.
 Teleprinters were used as early-day hard-copy terminals and predated the use of a computer screen by decades.
 The computer would typically transmit a line of data which would be printed on paper, and accept a line of data from a keyboard over a serial or other interface.
 Starting in the mid-1970s with microcomputers such as the Sphere 1, Sol-20, and Apple I, display circuitry and keyboards began to be integrated into personal and workstation computer systems, with the computer handling character generation and outputting to a CRT display such as a computer monitor or, sometimes, a consumer TV, but most larger computers continued to require terminals.

 Early terminals were inexpensive devices but very slow compared to punched cards or paper tape for input; with the advent of time-sharing systems, terminals slowly pushed these older forms of interaction from the industry.
-Related development were the improvement of terminal technology and the introduction of inexpensive video displays.
+Related developments were the improvement of terminal technology and the introduction of inexpensive video displays.
 Early Teletypes only printed out with a communications speed of only 75 baud or 10 5-bit characters per second, and by the 1970s speeds of video terminals had improved to 2400 or 9600 2400 bit/s.
 Similarly, the speed of remote batch terminals had improved to 4800 bit/s at the beginning of the decade and 19.6 kbps by the end of the decade, with higher speeds possible on more expensive terminals.

 The function of a terminal is typically confined to transcription and input of data; a device with significant local, programmable data-processing capability may be called a "smart terminal" or fat client.
 A terminal that depends on the host computer for its processing power is called a "dumb terminal" or a thin client.
 In the era of serial (RS-232) terminals there was a conflicting usage of the term "smart terminal" as a dumb terminal with no user-accessible local computing power but a particularly rich set of control codes for manipulating the display; this conflict was not resolved before hardware serial terminals became obsolete.